+Dismissal

-Dismissal: School is dismissed at 3:00 out of doors #3, #4, and #5.
-All children must be off the school grounds by the 3:10pm bell.
-Please call the school office before 2:00pm. if you have made other arrangements for your child to get home or if you know you will be delayed.
-Any child not picked up by 3:10pm will be brought to the afterschool program and will be assessed a fee of \$20.
+School is dismissed at 3:00.
+All children must be off the school grounds by the 3:10 bell.
+Please call the school office before 2:45 p.m. if you have made other arrangements for your child to get home or if you know you will be delayed.
+Any child not picked up by 3:10 will be brought to the afterschool program and will be assessed a fee of \$20.